13 Ways For Proving You Can’t Perform Sedentary Jobs

 If the RFC is concurrent with your ability to perform sedentary work, you are unlikely to be eligible for disability benefits unless you are over 50 and meet other requirements.
 However, you have a higher chance of being determined disabled and qualifying for benefits if the RFC spots restrictions on activity that is “less than sedentary” levels.

 There are a variety of impairments and disabilities that might make it difficult for you to perform sedentary work.
-For instance, you might be unable to work a sedentary job if you have a chronic back condition that prevents you from sitting for more than six to eight hours at a time.
+For instance, you might be unable to work a sedentary job if you have a chronic back condition that prevents you from sitting for more than six to eight hours at a time, or if you walk with the assistance of a mobility aid.

 Examples include the inability to bend, the need to constantly shift positions, the requirement for focus- and concentration-impairing medication, the requirement to sit and stand at will, or the requirement to raise your legs above waist level.
 Any limitations that would make it difficult to complete an entire eight-hour workday would likewise lower your capacity below “sedentary.”

-Most people under 50 must be able to prove their total disability and their inability to undertake even sedentary jobs continuously in order to be eligible for disability compensation.
+Most people under 50 must be able to prove their total disability and their inability to undertake even simple tasks continuously in order to be eligible for disability compensation.

 It can be challenging to demonstrate that you cannot conduct sedentary vs. light-duty work regularly, but some characteristics can be used to accomplish this.

-You may provide evidence of the following to prove you can’t do sedentary work:
+You may provide evidence of the following to prove you can’t do the restricted work:

 • You cannot frequently lift smaller weights or 10 pounds on occasion.